RobAntunes/Skye/README.md

 # Skye: A Modern Full-Stack JavaScript Framework

 Skye is a cutting-edge full-stack JavaScript framework designed for building high-performance, scalable web applications.
-It emphasizes developer experience, ease of use, and performance, enabling developers to create dynamic and responsive applications efficiently.
-Skye aims to be the batteries included default for the JavaScript ecosystem allowing any sole seasoned developer to create prdocuction ready apps, leveling the playing field while raising the bar.
+It emphasizes developer experience, ease of use, performance, and elegance, enabling developers to create dynamic and responsive applications efficiently.
+Skye aims to be the batteries included default for the JavaScript/TypeScript ecosystem allowing any seasoned sole developer to create production ready apps, leveling the playing field while raising the bar.

 Table of Contents